 - Cookies only last 24 hours (unless products are adding directly to shopping carts)

-- Value of site can change drastically with one commission update or Google update
+- Value of site can change drastically with one commission update

 - Commission levels vary drastically by niche depending on what country/territory you’re in